 German conservatives quarrel over stimulus package to counter coronavirus

 "If people are afraid of going to a big event or going to the movies because of the coronavirus, then they also won't go there if the value-added tax is reduced by two percentage points," Fuest said.
-Instead the government should help companies to bridge sudden liquidity problems with financial aid, he said.

-Fuest also suggested that Berlin should protect employees from unemployment by expanding state aid schemes, also known as Kurzarbeit, so that companies facing a plunge in new business can keep their workers while putting them on reduced hours.
-Budget experts estimate that the federal government has the fiscal room for additional measures worth some 17 billion euros ($18.9 billion).
+Instead, he said Berlin should help firms to bridge sudden liquidity problems with financial aid and expand state support for shortened hours schemes so that companies facing a drop in new business can keep workers while reducing their hours.

 Senior party members are expected to discuss potential measures at a coalition meeting on Sunday. ($1 = 0.8994 euros)